maelle/rmd-blogging-course/content/others/gatsby.en.md

 {{% notice info %}}
 Robert Myles wrote a [tool for .Rmd to .mdx](https://github.com/RobertMyles/writeMDX), introduced in the blog post [From R to Gatsby](https://www.robertmylesmcdonnell.com/content/posts/rtogatsby/).
+[Source of Robert Myles' website](https://github.com/RobertMyles/site).
 {{% /notice %}}

 Example of other websites: